 Risk assessment and biosafety recommendations

-During FCM experiments, when the handled biological samples contain documented or not pathogens and/or GMOs (Genetically Modified Organisms), biohazards can arise either from:
+During FCM (including cell sorting) experiments, when handled biological samples (potentially) contain pathogenic organisms and/or Genetically Modified Organisms (GMOs), biohazards can arise either from:

 2. Flow generated aerosols and/or droplets

 laboratories FCM is organized as a central service, and the

 operator is not necessarily aware of all the details concerning

 the safety status of the handled material.
 As a consequence,